 3. Set a realistic budget so people believe they can make a difference.

-If the total is too big, people won’t want to add to it for two reasons:
+If your fundraising target is too big, people may not want to put money towards it for two reasons:

-- They think it’s unlikely to reach its goal and therefore won’t ever be completed.
+- They think you’re unlikely to reach it, and so your project probably won’t ever be completed.

 4. Know how to make use of the social media game.

 This is an absolute necessity if you’re trying to make use of a crowdfunding platform.
-The most successful campaigns have always utilized social media to make their campaign go viral.
-Some people are able to spread their message (with a link to their crowdfunding page), and reach thousands more people to donate to them.
+The most successful campaigns have always made use of social media networks to make their campaign “go viral” (i.e. be shared very broadly in a short period of time).
+Some people are able to spread their message (with a link to their crowdfunding page) and reach thousands more people to donate to them.

-Make sure you share your campaign on websites like Facebook, Twitter, Instagram, and more!
-If you need help getting set up, make sure you check out the rest of our site, and learn about the most popular social media sites and how to make use of them.
-It may just be the difference between reaching a few more people, and reaching a few thousand more!
+Make sure you share your campaign on websites like Facebook, Twitter, Instagram, and others.
+If you need help getting set up, make sure you check out the rest of our site to learn about the most popular social media sites and how to make use of them.
+It may just be the difference between reaching a few more people… and reaching a few thousand more!

 5. Carefully craft a bio for your cause.

-This is one of the most important steps, because as we mentioned above, getting people to relate to your cause and actually care about it is very important; in many cases, it will be the difference between someone just looking at your page and clicking away, and clicking that Donate button.
+This is one of the most important steps.
+As we mentioned above, getting people to relate to your cause and actually care about it is very important.
+In many cases, it will be the difference between someone just looking at your campaign and them actually clicking that Donate button.

-One great way to do this is with the research you did already, and getting a good idea of who to target.
+One great way to do this is with the research you did already on who your target audience should be.
 But it’s also important to understand what would encourage someone to donate.
-Here are some things you should think about, and include in your bio or the description of your cause:
+Here are some things you should think about including in your bio or the description of your cause:

-- Think about the reasons why you started caring about this cause in the first place, and describe those in your bio.
+- Think about the reasons why you started caring about this cause in the first place.
 If there was a reason you started caring, it may encourage others to care as well.